Miami-Dade assisted living facility not admitting new patients after resident vanished twice

 According to the AHCA order, a resident of Villa Serena VIII vanished on June 10.

-The report says there was no indication anyone called the police, or the patient's emergency contact.
+The report said there was no indication anyone called the police or the patient's emergency contact.

-The report says two days later, facility staff was informed by a hospital that their resident arrived by ambulance.
+The report said two days later, facility staff was informed by a hospital that their resident arrived by ambulance.

 According to the report, the resident had fallen, was dizzy, had contusions to the head, was unresponsive, dehydrated and suffering from hallucinations.